AnishRajAI/Miniproject/README.md

 This project serves as a foundation for future developments in assistive technologies and contributes to creating a more inclusive and accessible digital environment.

 ## Articles published / References
+Zayed, Y.; Salman, Y.; Hasasneh, A. A Recommendation System for Selecting the Appropriate Undergraduate Program at Higher Education Institutions Using Graduate Student Data.
+Appl.
+Sci.
+2021, 12, 12525